Imprints of Dark Photons on Gravitational Wave Polarizations: Imprints on gravitational wave polarizations

 where $J_0(\cdots)$ represents the zeroth Bessel function of the first kind.
 As derived in Eq.~\eqref{intDeltaM}, in the radiation-dominated epoch, the argument $\mathcal{M}_n$ is evaluated as

 Note that there is a relation $\eta_n = \eta_{n-1} + s$ since we defined the comoving size of each domain as $s$.

 Hereafter, we consider the case that the argument $\mathcal{M}_n$ defined in Eq.~\eqref{eqasy7} is large in a single domain, i.e., $\mathcal{M}_n \gg 1$.
 This essentially corresponds to the case that the length scale of conversion $\Delta_M^{-1}$ is much shorter than the domain size so that the conversion occurs efficiently within a domain.
-More specifically, considering the radiation-dominated epoch \eqref{rad3}, we see that $\mathcal{M}_n \gg 1$ is realized when $s \gg \eta_{n-1}$, i.e., the value of the conformal time at entry into a domain is sufficiently smaller than the comoving size of the domain.
-The asymptotic behavior of Eq.~\eqref{eqasy8} for large $\mathcal{M}_n$ is given by
+More specifically, considering the radiation-dominated epoch \eqref{rad3}, we see that $\mathcal{M}_n \gg 1$ is realized when $s \gg \eta_{n-1}$, i.e., the value of the conformal time at entry into a domain is sufficiently smaller than the comoving size of the domain.\footnote{ From the expression for the conformal time in the radiation-dominated epoch \eqref{eta-a-3}, the condition $s \gg \eta_{n-1}$ can be written as $s \gg 4.6 \times 10^5 a_{n-1} \, \text{Mpc}$, where $a_{n-1}$ denotes the scale factor at the end of the passage through the $(n-1)$-th domain.
+This inequality is satisfied at any time during the radiation-dominated epoch if $s \gg 10^2 \, \mathrm{Mpc}$. } The asymptotic behavior of Eq.~\eqref{eqasy8} for large $\mathcal{M}_n$ is given by

 Moreover, in the infinite limit $\mathcal{M}_n \to \infty$, the mean $\langle \cos 2 \Phi_n \rangle$ converges to zero and we obtain

 This result indicates that the equipartition of gravitational waves and gauge fields is realized irrespective of the initial condition in the limit $\mathcal{M}_n \to \infty$.